flare-proto/flare-proto.github.io/docs/blog/posts/Linux/01Move.md

     - Linux
 ---
 # Moving To Linux - Deciding a distro
-I am DONE with microsoft's BS on windows
+I am DONE with microsoft's BS with windows
 <!-- more -->
 ## Possible OSes
 | OS | Score |